beedrill/gym_trafficlight/README.md

 The environment currently does not implement **render()**, but the same functionality is achieved by using sumo-gui (setting `visual=True`))

 # Installation
+## Install env
+`pip install -e .`

+## Run Openai Baselines

-If only need to run traffic env, to run baselines algorithm for the environment, __use this [folked version of baselines](https://github.com/beedrill/baselines)__
-, this version of baselines is slightly modified to adapt TrafficEnv.
-After cloning this repo and baselines repo, run the following command to run and configure in a docker
+To run baselines algorithm for the environment, __use this [folked version of baselines](https://github.com/beedrill/baselines)__, , this version of baselines is slightly modified to adapt TrafficEnv.
+After cloning this repo and baselines repo, run the following command to run and configure in a docker.

 - For GPU enabled machines:

 ```
 nvidia-docker run -it --name rltl_baselines -e SUMO_HOME='/home/sumo' -v ~/gym_trafficlight:/home/gym_trafficlight -v ~/baselines:/home/baselines -v ~/saved_models:/home/saved_models beedrill/rltl-docker:gpu-py3 /bin/bash
 cd /home/baselines